-Recommendation
+Recommendation:

-That the Regulatory Committee authorises the grant of a planning permission for the construction of a new fire rescue training centre including a 'hot smoke house' Minerva fire simulation training facility, a welfare building, onsite parking, roadway, fencing, and planting, without complying with condition 2 of planning permission reference RBC/22CC007 (development to be carried out in accordance with the approved plans and details), subject to the conditions and for the reasons contained within Appendix B of the report of the Strategic Director for Communities.
+That the Regulatory Committee authorises the grant of a planning permission for the construction of a new fire rescue training centre including a 'hot smoke house' Minerva fire simulation training facility, a welfare building, onsite parking, roadway, fencing, and planting, without complying with condition 2 of planning permission reference RBC/22CC007 (development to be carried out in accordance with the approved plans and details), subject to the conditions and for the reasons contained within Appendix B of the report of the Executive Director for Communities.

-1. Application details
+1. Application Details

-- 1.1 In June 2023, the Regulatory Committee resolved to grant permission for the use of land at Paynes Lane, Rugby, as a fire training centre under application reference RBC/22CC007.
-The application proposed the construction of a "fire house" located in the centre of the site, a filtration section adjacent to it, and a two storey welfare building in the north eastern corner of the site.
-A row of 14 car parking spaces (including 1 disabled bay) would be constructed along the south-eastern site boundary.
+- 1.1 In June 2023, the Regulatory Committee resolved to grant permission for the use of land at Paynes Lane, Rugby as a fire training centre under application reference RBC/22CC007.
+The application proposed the construction of a "hot smoke unit" located in the centre of the site, a filtration section adjacent to it, and a two storey welfare building in the north eastern corner of the site.
 An internal road would loop around the fire house and filtration building. - 1.2 Condition 2 of planning permission reference RBC/22CC007 requires that the development shall be carried out in accordance with the approved plans and details.
 Since the granting of the planning permission, the detailed design of the facility has undergone some minor changes.
 For this reason, the applicant now requests permission under Section 73 of the Town and Country Planning Act 1990 (as amended) to carry out the previously approved development, but without complying with the condition that requires compliance with the previously approved details. - 1.3 Under the proposed amended scheme, the general layout of the site would remain unchanged.
-The fire house in the centre of the site would still be constructed from adapted shipping containers which would be combined to form a building with a footprint of approximately 12 m by
+The fire house in the centre of the site would still be constructed from adapted shipping containers which would be combined to form a building with a footprint of approximately 12 m by 21 m, the central part of which would consist of containers stacked